baldengineer/live-stream-projects/82 - RP2040 Custom PCB/README.md

 This repo is not intended to be a statement-of-record.
 Just a place to dump stuff while I work on it, so the best chat on the internet can help. :) Hi Chat!

 https://twitch.tv/baldengineer

+Designing an RP2040 circuit board.
+(The same processor in the Pi Pico.)
+We'll use this board in the Mini Apple IIe project to connect a USB keyboard.
+Currently: Capturing the schematic.
+Notes/Info: https://bald.ee/82-notes